This post contains affiliate links. Read our Disclaimer for more info.

 What should you list?
 Which price ranges should you include to fit all budgets?
 Where do you even start?!

 That’s why we have created the wedding registry kit!
-We spent long nights of research and designed it to be used by any bride…
+We spent weeks of research and designed it to be used by any bride…

 11 Wedding Gifts no couple wants to receive